RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-FAQ.rst

 What hardware does HIP support?
 -------------------------------

-- For a list of AMD-supported platforms, see https://github.com/RadeonOpenCompute/ROCm#supported-gpus
+- For a list of AMD-supported platforms, refer to the HIP Programming Guide.
 -  For Nvidia platforms, HIP requires Unified Memory and should run on any device supporting CUDA SDK 6.0 or newer.
 We have tested the NVIDIA Titan and Tesla K40.

 Do HIPIFY tools automatically convert all source code?